WASdev/sample.batch.bonuspayout/README.md

     [2014/09/15 22:51:20.181 -0400] CWWKY0106I: JobInstance:instanceId=8,jobName=BonusPayout,appName=BonusPayout,appTag=bob
     [2014/09/15 22:51:20.186 -0400] CWWKY0107I: JobExecution:executionId=9,jobName=BonusPayout,createTime=2014/09/15 22:50:55.631 -0400,startTime=2014/09/15 22:50:55.634 -0400,endTime=2014/09/15 22:51:03.204 -0400,lastUpdatedTime=2014/09/15 22:51:03.204 -0400,batchStatus=COMPLETED,exitStatus=COMPLETED,jobParameters={numRecords=50000, generateFileNameRoot=bonusPayoutGen}
     ```

-## Building the sample from source using WDT

-### Define the server environment
-1. Windows->Preferences, Server->Runtime Environments -> Add
-2. Type of runtime enviroment: IBM -> WebSphere Application Server Liberty Profile -> Next
-3. Installation Folder -> New Directory (Any path), Also use any Java 7+ JRE, Next
-4. Install a new runtime environment from an archive (point to BonusPayoutServer.jar)
-5. Skip through "Install Add-Ons"
-6. Accept License then Finish

-### Import POJO project and build EAR

-1. Import **BonusPayout** project into Eclipse via *Import->Existing Projects into Workspace*
-    - **Note:**  If you have compile failures, then the server environment was probably not defined correctly
-2. Right click the **BonusPayout** project, select **Generate->Java Batch Packaging Code**
-3. Export BonusPayoutControllerEAR project via Export -> EAR file
-    - **Important:** The file name MUST be exported with the name of **BonusPayoutControllerEAR.ear** exactly as shown.

 ## Further reading